 Once you’ve figured out how much time you’ll need, you can start researching balance transfer offers and make a list of those that fit your needs.
-Consider the length of the introductory period, the balance transfer fee, and the APR that will kick in after the introductory period.
+There are certain things to consider when comparing balance transfer cards such as:

-Check to see if the card has any credit limits or unusual restrictions.
+- Any unusual limits or restrictions.
 For example, most banks don’t allow you to transfer balances between any cards you already have with them.

-Also, check the fine print to see what kind of penalties might apply.
-Some cards will end the introductory period and hike your interest rate if you make a late payment, for example.
+- Any strict penalties.
+For example, some cards will end the introductory period and hike your interest rate if you make a late payment.

 Once you’ve done your research and figured out which balance transfer card is best for you, you can apply online.
 You’ll have to provide information on the application, such as your address, date of birth, and Social Security number.